Shawn-Nichol/AndroidKotlinGuide/Views/CustomView/4) Paint.md

  # Paint

 The Paint class holds the style and color information about how to draw geometries, text and bitmaps.
+The paint variable should be declared outside of the onDraw(), to ensure the onDraw() preforms as fast as possible.

 ```
 // Create a paint object.